joemcmahon/obliquebot/README.md

-This repository implements a bot that listens to the channel and when appropriate, responds with one of Brian Eno and Peter Schmidt's Oblique Strategies.
+This repository implements a bot that listens to a Slack channel and when appropriate, responds with one of Brian Eno and Peter Schmidt's Oblique Strategies.

-The bot will listen, in any channel where it has been invited, for "strategy", strategies", and "oblique".
+The bot will listen, in any channel where it has been invited, for "strategy", "strategies", and "oblique".
 If it sees amy of those words, it will respond with a random strategy from the `strategies.yml` file.

 It can also be directly addressed with any text at all to receive a strategy in return.